Akrafena: Heraldic description

-The Akrafena as an Ashanti national symbol has the escutcheon meaning; Akrafena ("Symbol of courage, valor, and heroism").
+The akrafena as an Ashanti national symbol has the escutcheon meaning Akrafena ("Symbol of courage, valor, and heroism").

 History

-The Ashanti Akrafena sword as an Ashanti City-State national symbol was used by the Asantehene in taking the oath of office as ruler of Ashanti City-State.
-The Omanhene used the Ashanti Akrafena sword to swear the oath of allegiance to the Asantehene and Ashanti City-State.
-The Ashanti Akrafena sword is one of the four principal state swords of the Ashanti City-State.
-The first Ashanti Akfrafena sword was created by Asantehene Nana Opoku Ware I (r.
-1731 – 1742), and is the foremost example of Akrafena.
+The Ashanti akrafena sword as an Ashanti City-State national symbol was used by the Asantehene in taking the oath of office as ruler of Ashanti City-State.
+The Omanhene used the Ashanti akrafena to swear the oath of allegiance to the Asantehene and Ashanti City-State.
+The Ashanti akrafena sword is one of the four principal state swords of the Ashanti City-State.
+The first Ashanti akfrafena sword was created by Asantehene Nana Opoku Ware I (r.
+1731 – 1742), and is the foremost example of akrafena.
 The mpomponsuo sword symbolizes Responsibility, Power, Loyalty, Bravery, and Authority.

 Akrafena as martial art

 There are Ashanti City-State schools that hold the techniques of these swords practitioners in the past.
-The schools hold the genuine Ashanti Swords techniques.
+The schools hold the genuine Ashanti sword techniques.

-It is said that there were 20 fighting postures in training; The Ashanti people practitioners of the past generally used low kicking techniques to distract, dismantle and disable the opponent when holding the sword in one hand and sheath in the other.
-The sword-based fighting techniques is similar in part to that of Colombian grima and Tire machèt, while the combat hand-techniques and kicking techniques is similar in part to that of Capoeira.
+It is said that there were 20 fighting postures in training; the Ashanti practitioners of the past generally used low kicking techniques to distract, dismantle and disable the opponent when holding the sword in one hand and sheath in the other.
+The sword-based fighting techniques is similar in part to that of Colombian grima and Tire machèt, while the combat hand-techniques and kicking techniques are similar in part to that of capoeira.